- INVESTORS

 Management and comments for the year

-producer of bioenergy.
+Through its large forest holding and energy-efficient industrial processes, SCA is also a net producer of bioenergy.
 SCA is both a major user and producer of electricity.
-In 2023, SCA used 2.0 TWh of electricity while the company produced 1.5 TWh of electricity.
-The company’s wind power leases reduced its exposure further, to a total of 0.1 TWh.
+In 2024, SCA used 2.0 TWh of electricity while the company produced 1.3 TWh of electricity.
+The company’s wind power leases reduced its exposure further.
 The price risk may also be reduced by using financial hedges and long-term contracts.
 According to internal rules, the electricity price risk can be hedged for up to 36 months.
-For 2024 approximately 75%, for 2025 about 40% and for 2026 0% of the forecast net electricity consumption has been hedged.
+For 2025 approximately 60%, for 2026 0% and for 2027 0% of the forecast net electricity consumption has been hedged.
 Under normal circumstances, no other price risks in input goods are hedged.

 Transport expenses account for a large share of SCA’s cost base.
 Use of SCA’s own logistics operations enables the system to be optimized and risks minimized.
 In addition, the risk is minimized through investments, together with partners, in the production of liquid biofuel.
 SCA also works actively to reduce cost risk by renegotiating contracts, identifying new suppliers or replacing input goods and services where prices have risen.